-Row APPLICATION-most commonly used control in row crop production, is less expensive than broadcast.
+ROW APPLICATION - most commonly used control in row crop production, is less expensive than broadcast.
 Either pressure or gravity-flow equipment can be used.
-In row application, the chemical is placed six to eight inches deeps, then covered with a listed bed of soil formed by two disc plows mounted behind the fumigation shanks.
-Listed bed rows are used to seal volatile fumigants in the soil, except when the chemical is applied during planting.
+In row application, the chemical is placed at the desired depth with one or more chisels.
+It can be covered with a listed bed of soil formed by two disc plows mounted behind the fumigation shanks.
+Listed bed rows are used to seal fumigants in the soil, except when the chemical is applied during planting.